-Aphids are small soft-bodied insects that suck plant juices.
+Aphids are destructive!
+They are small soft-bodied insects that suck plant juices.
 The whitish cast skins can be mistaken for whiteflies, an entirely different problem.
 That’s why it’s always best if you bring in a sample to one of our stores in a small plastic bag for diagnosis.
 The honeydew (sticky sugary sap) excreted provides an excellent medium for growing black sooty mold, many gardeners frequently mistake the sooty mold as the problem, when it is actually a symptom of aphid infestation.
 Copious honeydew and sooty mold can create a sticky, unsightly mess on trees, sidewalks, cars, and other surfaces beneath the plant.

 Adult aphids are usually 1/8 inch, pear-shaped, with long legs and antennae, and vary from green, yellow, brown or red to black.
 Woolly aphids are covered with a waxy, whitish to gray coating (and may be mistaken for mealybugs).
 Woolly apple aphids can be found on apple trees, cotoneaster, hawthorn, pyracantha, elm, ash, and some conifers.